robin-rpr/calos/doc/faq.rst

      “fatal” and “error” levels, but this isn’t really meaningful to users.)

   2. **Warning**.
 Unexpected condition the user needs to know about but that should not stop the program.
-Examples: :code:`ch-run --mount` with a directory image (which does not use a mount point), unsupported Dockerfile instructions that are ignored.
+Examples: :code:`clearly run --mount` with a directory image (which does not use a mount point), unsupported Dockerfile instructions that are ignored.

   3. **Info**.
 Chatter useful enough to be printed by default.
-Example: progress messages during image download and unpacking. (:code:`ch-run` is silent during normal operations and does not have any “info” logging.)
+Example: progress messages during image download and unpacking. (:code:`clearly run` is silent during normal operations and does not have any “info” logging.)

   4. **Verbose**.
 Diagnostic information useful for debugging user containers, the Charliecloud installation, and Charliecloud itself.
 Examples:
-     :code:`ch-run --join` coordination progress, :code:`ch-image` internal
-     paths, Dockerfile parse tree.
+     :code:`clearly run --join` coordination progress, :code:`clearly image` internal paths, Dockerfile parse tree.

   5. **Debug**.
 More detailed diagnostic information useful for debugging